wade-loccisano/portfolio-site/README.md

-# Simple Portfolio Site
+# Portfolio Site

-This is a simple portfolio site built in NextJs
+This is a portfolio site built in NextJs

+## Install

+- Clone the repo
+- Navigate to the web folder
+- run `npm install` in the terminal
+- run `npm run dev` in the terminal